roryp/reliable-web-app-pattern-java-workshop/Part1-Tooling/README.md

 azd deploy
 ```

-The provisioning and deployment process can take anywhere from 20 minutes to over an hour, depending on system load and your bandwidth.
+The duration of the provisioning and deployment process can vary from 20 minutes to over an hour, depending on the system load and your internet bandwidth.

 ### 7. Add users to Azure Active Directory enterprise applications (optional)